 Flip flops from Waves are different.
 We don’t actually use recycled plastic to make the flip flops themselves.
 Instead, we make them from 100 per cent natural rubber, a compound that breaks down harmlessly in the ground.

-In this way, our take on recycled flip flops are BETTER for the environment than recycled plastic flip flop varieties.
-They eliminate the risk of plastic entering the natural environment while negating the need to suck more fossil fuels from the ground.
+In this way, we believe our take on recycled flip flops are BETTER for the environment than recycled plastic flip flop varieties.
+They eliminate the risk of plastic entering the natural environment while negating the need to use more finite resources such as fossil fuels.

-It turns out that not only can you recycle plastic, but rubber too.
-Waves uses discarded rubber flip flops and off-cuttings from our manufacturing process and ploughs them straight back into new products.
+Not only can you recycle plastic, but rubber too.
+We use discarded rubber flip flops and off-cuttings from our manufacturing process and granulate them, add them into our rubber sheets, and use them in new products.
 This system cuts down on the total amount of rubber producers need to grow, reducing water, land and energy usage.

-You’re probably starting to get the picture of the kind of company we are.
-We take the environment seriously, just like you, and do whatever we can to ensure that the products we make impact the natural world minimally.
+Even though we already use a natural, renewable source to make out flip flops, we haven’t stopped there.
+We take the environment seriously, just like you, and do whatever we can to ensure that the products we make have minimal impact on the natural world.

-Recycling is therefore an integral part of our operation; it’s just a little different from the kind of plastic recycling you might find elsewhere.
-Thus, if you’re an eco-conscious person, there’s no better choice than Waves Flip Flops.
+Recycling is an integral part of our operation; it’s just a little different from the kind of plastic recycling you might find elsewhere.
+We believe, if you’re an eco-conscious person, there’s no better choice than Waves Flip Flops.

 In general, there are two types of polymers: natural and synthetic.
 Natural polymers include things like natural rubber, while synthetic polymers include all of the man-made plastics derived from crude oil like PET and UPVC there is also a synthetic rubber like material called EVA also derived from a petrol compound.